 Undergraduates Graduate students Law students

-Fall or spring

-Full-time 12 hours 9 hours 9 hours

-Half-time 6 hours 5 hours 5 hours

-Summer

 Full-time 12 hours 3 hours 6 hours

 Half-time 6 hours 2 hours 3 hours

 A student is also considered to be enrolled full-time if he or she is enrolled in a cooperative engineering course, is taking a reduced course load because of a documented disability, or is enrolled in a specific course that carries no hours of credit.
 An undergraduate enrolled in at least six hours of coursework in his or her semester of graduation may also be considered full-time; the student's dean must submit a request to the registrar's office that the student's enrollment status be changed from half-time to full-time.